Pep15/Practical_SRE/README.md

           - Restored the service by scaling the database replicas back to one using 'kubectl scale deployment'.
               'kubectl scale deployment <name-of-deployment> --replicas=<number-scale> -n <namespac>'.

-  - Simulating a high utilize in Requests to the Image Service.
+  - Simulating a high utilization in Requests to the Image Service.
     - Pre-Failure State Monitoring:
-       * started by monitoring the image-service Deployment in the app-services namespace with using 'watch -n1 kubectl describe deployment <name-of-deployment> -n <namespace>'
+       * started by monitoring the image-service Deployment in the app-services namespace using 'watch -n1 kubectl describe deployment <name-of-deployment> -n <namespace>'
        * Concurrently, you observed the HPA with 'kubectl get hpa' Image-service utilize pod.
            'kubectl get hap <name-of-pod> -n <namespece>'.
           - The service initially had 2 replicas.
 The Grafana dashboards showed low CPU and memory usage for the service.
     - Simulating the Failure:
-       * I used hey tool to generate and send large number of requets 'hey -n 100000 -c 100 https://images.local/uploads/<image-name>.png'
+       * I used the 'hey' tool to generate and send a large number of requests 'hey -n 100000 -c 100 https://images.local/uploads/<image-name>.png'
-       * Due to the high utilize in CPU usage exceeding the threshold defined in the Horizontal Pod Autoscaler (HPA), Kubernetes automatically scaled up the replicas for the image-service.
+       * Due to the high utilization in CPU usage exceeding the threshold defined in the Horizontal Pod Autoscaler (HPA), Kubernetes automatically scaled up the replicas for the image-service.
-       * The deployment's replica count increased from 2 to 10, then to 18, before stable at 10 Pods.
+       * The deployment's replica count increased from 2 to 10, then to 18, before stabilizing at 10 Pods.
-       * The Grafana dashboard clearly showed a sharp increase in CPU usage, Memory usage ,http requests followed by a decrease as the new Pods were added.
+       * The Grafana dashboard clearly showed a sharp increase in CPU usage, Memory usage,http requests, followed by a decrease as the new Pods were added.
     - Verifying Recovery:
        - Service Restoration:
           * After the load test ended, Kubernetes automatically scaled down the Pods gradually based on the HPA settings.